micnguyen/mg-cicd-training/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change and which issue is fixed.
-Also include relevant motivation and context.
+Please include a summary of the change & why it was approached this way.
+Please include any additional content like screenshots or videos if relevant.

 Fixes # (issue)

 ## Checklist